AIPHES/DiscoScore/README.md

 1. We provide the implementations on a range of discourse metrics: LC and RC, EntityGraph, LexicalGraph and Lexical Chain.
 We refer readers to the paper for the details of these metrics.
 2. DiscoScore contains two variants: DS_Focus and DS_SENT, each paramerized with the choice of Focus.
-3. We provide the code for running experiments on SUMMEval.
+3. We provide the code for running experiments on SUMMEval and NewsRoom.

 # Usage